 Speaking of her time spent as Artistic Director of The Civic, Bríd Dukes said: “It’s been a great experience setting up The Civic and working in it for 17 years with the best staff anyone could ever wish for.
 It would be impossible to pick a favourite show but Tenderfoot with Veronica Coburn at the helm is I suppose very close to my heart.
 I wish the Civic every success for the future.”

 Speaking of her contribution to the arts, Tenderfoot Coordinator, Veronica Coburn said:

 “I would like to not just thank but pay tribute to the wonderful Bríd Dukes.
 It was Bríd Dukes who first imagined a programme for transition year students.
 It was Bríd Dukes who gave me the opportunity to embark on this rich vein of work.
 It has been Bríd Dukes who has ensured that Tenderfoot has continued to exist from year to year despite the recession and dwindling resources.
 Her commitment to the young people of South Dublin County, her belief in the importance of their place in our cultural institutions, and her capacity to put her principles into action is an inspiration.”

-Speaking of her departure, Civic Theatre Board Member, Billy Coman said, “The Board wishes Brid the very best as she embarks on a new chapter in her career and sincerely thanks her for her expertise and dedication to the development of the Civic Theatre and its growth since we officially opened in March 1999.
+Speaking of her departure, Civic Theatre Board Member, Billy Coman said, “The Board wishes Brid the very best as she embarks on a new chapter in her career and sincerely thanks her for her expertise and dedication to the development of The Civic and its growth since we officially opened in March 1999.
 Without her it would not be the success it has been and we congratulate her for her artistic direction that has brought so much entertainment and enjoyment to the citizens of South Dublin.”